When Your Partner Wants to End Your Relationship, but You Don't

 When one partner wants to break things off, it’s not just due to the other partner.
 There are many reasons why this happens.
 Beating yourself up and blaming yourself only increases your stress levels and will only make you feel sadder.

-When a relationship ends, you may feel anguished because you believe that you can’t live without your partner.
+When a relationship ends, you may feel upset because you think that you can’t live without your partner.
 However, there’s no way to know what will happen in the future.
+In fact, there are bonds that thrive when you’re apart.

 The end of a relationship may be the beginning of a new, more satisfactory stage.
 Focus on activities that make you happy.
 You can also start working on plans that you had pushed to the back burner due to your relationship.

 All human beings are entitled to their freedom and to be with the people they love without pressure.
-Your partner is no exception to this rule, and chasing them will just make them distance themselves more from you.
+Your partner’s no exception to this rule, and chasing them will just make them distance themselves more from you.

 When You Have to Say Goodbye

-No couple knows if they’ll be together forever.
+You need to understand that no couple knows for sure that they’ll be together forever.
 It’s much better to say goodbye than to cling to a feeling that no longer serves any purpose.

 Although at first you may have low self-esteem and feel empty, discouraged, and insecure, as time passes, that person’s absence will become more bearable and your life will start to make sense again.
 Let time heal your emotional wounds, thank your partner for everything you lived together, and open yourself up to new experiences.